rickydangc/Team21_DeepLearningInDrugDiscovery/diff_vae/README.md

 # Variational Junction Tree Encoder-Decoder

 The folder contains the training and testing scripts for variational junction tree encoder-decoder.
-The origin trained model saved in `models/` for all datasets and the new trained model of logp04 saved in `newmodels\` folder.
+The origin trained model is saved in `models/` for all datasets and the new trained model of logp04 is saved in `newmodels\` folder.
 Sample translations of the test set are provided in `results/` folder.

 Please make sure that this repo can be found by the system by running
 ```